CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

 Resource Costing is a function that evaluates a Resource's work during production.
 Combined with Item Costing (which holds materials costs), this option assesses the production based on a given Manufacturing Order.

 :::warning
-    Adding UDFs to the Item Costing and Resource Costing form may cause errors and is not recommended.
+    Adding User Defined Fields to the Item Costing and Resource Costing form may cause errors and is not recommended.
 :::

-Please check [the Configuration section](./configuration.md) before running the Costing functions.
+Please check the [Configuration](./configuration/overview.md) section before running the Costing functions.

 :::info Path
     Costing → Resource Costing